oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

         3 b/bar                 // Item 3
     }

-This can be used when an application 1) has a category of types, e.g., "Items", 2) defines these types in multiple locations, and 3) needs an identifier that can be used to reference each member of the category.
+This is useful when an application 1) has a category of types, e.g., "Items", 2) defines these types in multiple locations, and 3) needs an identifier that can be used to reference each member of the category.

 The structure of a "Catalog" value is not affected by this extension.
 Although "a/x" is a valid JSON Pointer to a specific value (57.9), "Catalog" does not define "a" as a dir so "a/x" is not listed in Paths or